p32929/notes/README.md

 ```

 This will:
-1. Build the app for production with correct base path
+1. Build the app for production with PWA support (service worker, manifest)
+2. Generate offline-capable assets with correct base path
-2. Push the built files to the `gh-pages` branch
+3. Push the built files to the `gh-pages` branch
-3. GitHub Pages will automatically serve from that branch
+4. GitHub Pages will automatically serve the PWA from that branch

 ### Manual Deployment Steps